-Competition Bureau calls on Postmedia, Torstar offices in review of paper-swap deal
+Competition Bureau searches Postmedia, Torstar offices in review of paper-swap deal

 Officials from the federal Competition Bureau, accompanied by Toronto police, visited the executive offices of Postmedia Network Canada Corp. and Torstar Corp. on Monday morning in connection to the Bureau's review of the companies' deal to swap dozens of newspapers.

-Immediately after the deal was announced in November, the bureau confirmed that it would review the transaction.
+Immediately after the deal was announced in November, the Bureau confirmed that it would review the transaction.
 Such reviews are done to determine whether such deals "will likely result in a substantial lessening or prevention of competition in any market in Canada," spokesperson Jayme Albert wrote at the time.
-On Monday, another spokesperson, Véronique Aupry, confirmed in an email that the review is ongoing, but would not comment further because "the bureau is obligated by law to conduct its work confidentially."
+On Monday, the bureau confirmed in an e-mail that the review is ongoing, and in a subsequent news release it specified that it was investigating the deal under the conspiracy provisions and the merger provisions of the Competition Act.

+"Investigators with the bureau are currently gathering evidence to determine the facts relating to the alleged conspiracy.
+There is no conclusion of wrongdoing at this time and no charges have been laid," the release said.
+Citing its obligation to conduct inquiries confidentially, it added that there will be no further comment.

+The act's criminal conspiracy provision states that conspiracy occurs when competitors "allocate sales, territories, customers or markets for the production or supply of a product," or "fix, maintain, control, prevent, lessen or eliminate the production or supply of a product," or "fix, maintain, increase or control the price for the supply of a product."
+Consequences can include fines up to $25-million, up to 14 years imprisonment, or both.

-Torstar spokesperson Bob Hepburn confirmed in an e-mail that officials from the bureau visited its corporate offices "seeking more information about the transaction with Postmedia ... and we are cooperating completely with them."
+Torstar spokesperson Bob Hepburn confirmed in an e-mail that officials from the Bureau visited its corporate offices "seeking more information about the transaction with Postmedia ... and we are co-operating completely with them."

 "In addition, as previously communicated to the bureau, Torstar will this week be voluntarily providing the bureau with additional company documents relating to the transaction," Mr. Hepburn added.